apausa/monteCarloSimulationsDashboard/README.md

-# Particle Physics Simulations Dashboard
+# Monte Carlo Simulations Dashboard

 [![Dashboard Screenshot](https://i.postimg.cc/bv5VHdX9/screenshot.png)](https://postimg.cc/5Hwmf42X)

 A locally hosted web application for ALICE researchers at CERN to manage Monte Carlo methods.
 This functional prototype is built from scratch with the TypeScript language and Next.js framework to address the features below.

 ## Main features

 The main goal is to integrate the different stages of Monte Carlo simulations management.

 - Which includes their build, automating the creation of custom scripts;
 - execution, tracking the operation of parallel runs either in the WLCG or a local server;
 - and query, retrieving information such as their content, status and output.